Leaks and troughs: other Morrison opponents who read their private information in the paper

 Brittany Higgins

-In February Brittany Higgins, a former Liberal party staffer, went public with allegations she had been raped in Parliament House.
+In February Brittany Higgins, a former Liberal Party staffer, went public with allegations she had been raped in Parliament House.
 She became emblematic of the sickening treatment of women in Parliament in particular and politics in general, and in the process caused Morrison’s government a lot of media headaches.
-By March, she wrote to Morrison’s chief of staff John Kunkel alleging that “numerous journalists” had told her the PM’s office was backgrounding the media against her and her partner, former reporter David Sharaz.
+By March, she had written to Morrison’s chief of staff, John Kunkel alleging that “numerous journalists” had told her the PM’s office was backgrounding the media against her and her partner, former reporter David Sharaz.

 It took until May for Kunkel to deliver his report, which found, with almost palpable uncertainty, no “first-hand” evidence of the backgrounding.